withastro/roadmap/proposals/0046-actions.md

 Your `input` schema gives you type safety wherever you call your action.
 Still, you may have further refinements in your Zod schema that can raise a validation error at runtime.

 You can check if an `error` is caused by input validation by using the `isInputError()` function.
-This will return a [Zod error](https://zod.dev/?id=error-handling) with utilities to format error messages.
-To parse form input errors by name, use the `.formErrors.fieldErrors` property.
+This will expose the `issues` property with a list of validation errors.
+It also exposes the `fields` property to get error messages by key when the input is an object.

 This example shows an error message if a comment's `body` field is invalid:

 ```tsx
 // src/components/Comment.tsx